JeevanReddyChadarla/SFBasics/Readme.txt

 #record type
 object manager -> record type -> new -> enter record type label (choose active checkbox )and choose systemadmin profile -> next -> apply a different layout for each profile -> choose that particulat from dropdown -> save

+## Salesforce.com : Validation Rules

+1. Enforces the users to enter the correct information
+2. To Maintain Accuracy and Quality of data
+3. It will be work in before mode
+4. In Free Developer Edition: 100 Active Validation Rules
+5. In Unlimited Edition: 500 Active Validation

+#Create custom validation to a field
+objectmanager -> validation -> select the object and start the validation